The Evening Programme Team

-She believes that art touches one on a deep and emotional level, and feels that art therapy enriches the recovery process.
-In her spare time, Araminta is an award-winning environmental photographer, whose work has been exhibited in Europe, Africa and America, and in the National Portrait Gallery, London, as well as being featured in numerous magazines and books.
-She is married, with two children.
+She believes that art touches on a deep and emotional level: art therapy enriches the recovery process.
+Araminta is an award-winning environmental photographer, whose work has been exhibited in Europe, Africa, America and in the National Portrait Gallery, London, as well as being featured in numerous magazines and books.
+She is married with two children.

-He has been teaching meditation since 2010.
+Tim has been teaching meditation at Start2Stop since 2010.
 His sessions are inspired by his daily programme of Transcendental Meditation and the Advanced TM Siddhi Programme.
 Tim is a qualified Senior Social Worker for disabled children, Reiki Master, and published author.
 He is devoted to studying the ancient spiritual practice of shamanism.
 Tim is a former tennis coach, having spent several years coaching in America.
-He has a passion for playing the African drums and lives by the sea with his family.
+He has a passion for playing African drums and lives by the sea with his family.

 Nikki is a leading pioneer in the field of chanting, core voice and sound work in the UK.
 Nikki has inspired thousands of individuals to chant and has led chanting workshops for many corporations including M&C Saatchi, Deutcshe Bank and Cisco.
 She has also taken her cutting edge approach to working with the voice into Wandsworth men’s prison and she is the resident voice facilitator at the Priory hospital in North London where she has impacted the recovery of hundreds of addicts over the years.